imaaryan/assets-downloader-extension/README.md

-# Asset Downloader & Converter
+# GrabAll - Bulk Image Downloader & Converter

 A powerful and lightweight Chrome Extension to extract, download, and convert images from any webpage.
 Now with advanced batch processing tools!